cosenal/cosenal.github.io/resume.md

 Feb.
 '13 -- Apr.
 '13
 :	**Research intern**

-	with Prof. Magniez at LIAFA, Universite Paris Diderot (France) mini-course on semidefinite programming in quantum information
+	with Prof. Frédéric Magniez at LIAFA, Université Paris Diderot (France), working on quantum query complexity.

+	While at LIAFA, I helped organizing a mini-course on semidefinite programming in quantum information and I was invited to speak at the Japan-France Workshop on Quantum Information.

 Sept.
 '07 -- Mar.
 '08
 :	**Exchange student**

+	[_Erasmus student_](http://en.wikipedia.org/wiki/Erasmus_Programme) at the Department of Computer Science, Aarhus University.

+	Here I approached the subject of Quantum Information Processing, thanks to the course taught by Ivan Damgård and Louis Salvail.

 Work Experience
 ---------------